ianlcurtis/devboxlab/README.md

 <div style="text-align: center; margin-top: 10px; margin-bottom: 10px; display: block;"><img src="./media/image2.png" width="75%" /></div>

--   Pick two user accounts from the dummy user accounts created during your E5 setup.
+-   Pick two user accounts that aren’t admins for this lab. **They should be dummy accounts and not assigned to actual people**.
 For this and all following labs we will use Adele as the Development Manager persona and Alex as the Developer persona.
 You may however pick any other user account that exists in the tenant.

 > **Note:**
 > At the time of writing Microsoft Dev Box does not support guest accounts.
 This feature is on the roadmap and until it is available, you cannot use guest accounts for some of the tasks outlined.